jbearak/base-container/README.md

   // For Colima on macOS, use vz for correct UID/GID mapping:
   // colima stop; colima delete; colima start --vm-type vz --mount-type virtiofs

-  // Use non-root user "me".
+  // Use non-root user "me" (alias of 'vscode' with same UID/GID).
 Set to "root" if needed.
   "remoteUser": "me",
   "updateRemoteUserUID": true,